devdastl/EVA-8_Phase-1_Assignment-6/README.md

 ## Introduction

 ### Objective
-Objective of this assignment is to build three CNN based network which will take [CIFAR10 Dataset](<http://yann.lecun.com/exdb/mnist/>) and should have following properties.
+Objective of this assignment is to build a CNN based network which will take [CIFAR10 Dataset](<http://yann.lecun.com/exdb/mnist/>) and should have following properties.
-1. This three networks should be following:
+1. This network architecture should have following properties:
     - Network should not use any Max Pooling, feature map size reduction should be done by convolution process.
     - Receptive Field of the model should be upto 44x44.
     - one of the layers must use Depthwise Separable Convolution